Works Register Home Log In Authors

 Whatever sensual thirst arises in you,

-Concerning food or an urge to copulate, or a desire to own a pleasant, convenient object,
+Concerning food or an urge to copulate,

 I wouldn't care about anything.